sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 **Rite**

-"A Rite represents an ecclesiastical, or church, tradition about how the sacraments are to be celebrated" \[3\].
+"A Rite represents an ecclesiastical, or church, tradition about how the sacraments are to be celebrated." \[3\]

 **Votive Mass**

 A Mass offered for a special intention, such as a Mass for kings, bishops, martyrs, a new church, the sick, or marriages.
-The votive Mass for marriages is called _Missa pro sponso et sponsa_ (Mass for the groom and the bride). \[4\]
+The votive Mass for marriage is called _Missa pro sponso et sponsa_ (Mass for the groom and the bride). \[4\]

 **Rituale Romanum**